speced/bikeshed/CONTRIBUTING.md

 * `bikeshed test` will run all of the tests, giving you diffs where there's failures.
-* `bikeshed test --rebase` will rebase all of the tests, replacing the `.html` files with their new forms.
+* `bikeshed test --rebase` will rebase all of the tests, replacing the `.html` files with their new forms, and the `.console.txt` files with the console output.
     This can be useful as a general testing strategy;
     git's diff can be easier to read than the simple one `bikeshed test` uses, and you might be even an even better diff pager than the default.